Arab Nationalist Movement: Democratic Front for the Liberation of Palestine

 In early 1968, a Maoist faction headed by Hawatmeh broke away from PFLP to form the Democratic Front for the Liberation of Palestine (DFLP, initially PDFLP).

 The PFLP and DFLP subsequently both spawned a number of breakaway factions, such as the PFLP-GC, the PLF and the FIDA.
-Many of these groups were active as a leftist hardline opposition within the PLO, and most participated in the Rejectionist Front of 1974.
+Many of these groups were active as a leftist hardline opposition within the Palestine Liberation Organization (PLO), and most participated in the Rejectionist Front of 1974.

 Current situation

 Even though the PFLP and DFLP remain very active in Palestinian politics and both have played a military role in the Second Intifada, their political support is rather reduced, especially within the occupied territories.
 Partly, this is related to the decline of the Arab left in general, a trend related to changes in Arab political culture but also to the fall of the Soviet Union.
-But in addition to that, the specific circumstances of the occupied territories have led to dual pressure from the radical Islamist opposition of Hamas, on the one hand, and the patronage resources available to Fatah through its control of the Palestinian National Authority on the other.
+But in addition to that, the specific circumstances of the occupied territories have led to dual pressure from the radical Islamist opposition of Hamas, on the one hand, and the patronage resources available to Fatah through its control of the Palestinian Authority on the other.